How to Improve Your Rental Property

-1. Consumer Shift: Hybrid Work is Here to Stay
+Consumer Shift 1: Hybrid Work is Here to Stay

-With the Delta variant raging, employers have changed their tune about returning the office in full force by Labor Day.
-High-profile companies including Wells Fargo, Apple, Lyft, BlackRock, and Amazon have all delayed their return to office plans.
-In a recent Accenture study of 9,000 workers, 83% expressed a preference for hybrid work: a combination of work-from-home and work-in-office1.
+Although the UK Government guidance on working safely during coronavirus (COVID-19) has eased, many employers have changed their tune about returning to the office in full force.
+High-profile companies including Wells Fargo, Apple, Lyft, BlackRock, and Amazon have all delayed their return to office plans, or opted for a more flexible approach.
+In a recent Accenture study of 9,000 workers, 83% expressed a preference for hybrid work: a combination of work-from-home and work-in-office.
 As a rental property owner, taking this shift into account will be essential to success when it comes to planning for amenities and rental property upgrades.

 Rental Property Implication: A Rental Unit Must Work as a Remote Office

 A potential tenant is seeking an apartment that offers a variety of usable space to accommodate their new normal of balancing work and work and personal life at home.
 Making rental property upgrades by creating dedicated workspaces — whether in the rental unit or as an amenity — is often a competitive advantage.
-Businesses centers of old are being transformed into new co-working spaces that meet social distance guidelines.
-Charging centers and extra outlets that make sure residents stay powered up and connected can also appeal to a prospective tenant.
+Businesses centres are being transformed into new co-working spaces that meet social distance guidelines.
+Charging centres, WiFi boosters and extra power outlets that make sure residents stay connected can also appeal to a prospective tenant.

 Rental Property Implication: Design More Flexible Spaces

-3. Consumer Shift: Outdoor Spaces are Safer Than Indoor Spaces
+Consumer Shift 3: Outdoor Spaces are Safer Than Indoor Spaces

-As the CDC and other scientific institutions have reiterated, outdoor spaces are safest as fresh air is constantly circulating and dispersing the dangerous respiratory droplets of others.
+As SAGE and other scientific institutions have reiterated, outdoor spaces are safest as fresh air is constantly circulating and dispersing the respiratory droplets of others.

 Rental Property Implication: Expand Outdoor Areas

-4. Consumer Shift: Residents Got Closer to Their Furry Friends
+Consumer Shift 4: Residents Got Closer to Their Furry Friends

-Residents were obviously looking for companionship during the pandemic as 13 million households got an animal companion between March and December of 20207.
+We are a nation of animal lovers and more people than ever before have welcomed pets into their lives and homes.
+Residents were obviously looking for companionship during the pandemic as 3.2 million households got an animal companion during lockdown.